Skip to main content

 Examples of Type A violations:

-A Type B citation is more like a paperwork issue than a safety concern.
-Most facilities receive at least a few over their lifetime.
+The key phrase in Type B citations is "poses a potential health, safety or personal rights risk", notice "potential" instead of "immediate."
+Most facilities receive at least a few Type B citations over their lifetime.

 How to Read a Citation in Context